hasanposh/tech-foring-project-client/README.md

    cd tech-foring-project-client

+The project uses environment variables to manage configuration.
+Create a .env.local file in the root directory and add the following variables:

+- PORT=3000
+- MONGO_URI=your_mongodb_connection_string
+- JWT_SECRET=your_jwt_secret

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.